Mikyy77/OnlineAuction/documentation/_book/_main.md

 Make sure to have Java 17 and also JavaFX 17.
 The correct location for the javaFX jar files is under `C:\javafx-sdk-17.0.2\lib` You have to add this file as the VM argument: `--module-path "C:\javafx-sdk-17.0.2\lib" --add-modules javafx.controls,javafx.fxml`

+Make sure to have the right version of JRE System Library.
+For running the project, you need to use JRE 17.
+To change this library, go to Window -> Preferences -> Java -> Installed JREs and add the JRE 17.
+Then just set the current JRE to Project JRE in the Build Path and the program will run.

 <!--chapter:end:003_tech_details.Rmd-->